Zinedine Zidane

-Zinedine Yazid Zidane (Zinédine Yazid Zidane; /fr/; born 23 June 1972), popularly known as Zizou (/fr/), is a French professional football manager and former player who played as an attacking midfielder.
+Zinedine Yazid Zidane (Note: Zidane's first name Zinedine is also written as Zinédine in French context.) (/fr/; born 23 June 1972), popularly known as Zizou (/fr/), is a French professional football manager and former player who played as an attacking midfielder.
+He is the head coach of the France national team.

 Widely regarded as one of the greatest players of all time, Zidane was a playmaker renowned for his elegance, vision, passing, and ball control.
 He received many individual accolades as a player, including being named FIFA World Player of the Year in 1998, 2000 and 2003, and winning the 1998 Ballon d'Or.
-He last coached La Liga club Real Madrid and is one of the most successful coaches in the world.
+He coached his former club Real Madrid in two separate stints between 2016 and 2021, winning multiple domestic and international club trophies.

-Zidane started his career at Cannes, before establishing himself as one of the best players in the French Ligue 1 at Bordeaux.
-In 1996, he moved to Italian club Juventus, where he won several trophies, including two Serie A titles.
+Zidane started his career at Cannes before establishing himself as one of the best players in the French Ligue 1 at Bordeaux.
+In 1996, he moved to Italian club Juventus, where he won two Serie A titles and played in consecutive UEFA Champions League finals in 1997 and 1998.
 He moved to Real Madrid for a world-record fee at the time of €77.5 million in 2001, which remained a record for the next eight years.
-In Spain, Zidane won several trophies, including a La Liga title and the UEFA Champions League.
+In Spain, Zidane won several trophies, including a La Liga title and the Champions League.
 In the 2002 Champions League final, he scored a left-foot volleyed winner that is considered one of the greatest goals in football history.
 In 2012 and 2017, respectively, Zidane was named in Real Madrid's and Juventus's greatest XI of all time.